 1. Bring a small pot of water to a boil.
 Cook the pasta according to the package's directions.

 2. When cooked, drain the pasta and set aside.

 3. Over medium heat, cook the onions, red peppers, and minced garlic in olive oil.

 4. Add spices of your choice.
 Tasty ideas include ground black pepper, oregano, and of course, Italian seasoning.
 Cook until the onion becomes translucent and soft.

 5. Reduce to low heat.
-Add the diced tomatoes and simmer until the mixture thickens, about 15 to 20 minutes.
+Add the diced tomatoes and tomato paste, if using.
+Simmer until the mixture thickens, about 15 to 20 minutes.
 Mix occasionally.